 How will my donation help Syrian children?

-Your donation will help UNICEF reach more children with access to education, health care, safe water, food and more.
+Your donation will help UNICEF reach more children with access to education, health care, safe water, nutrition and more.
 Here are just a few examples of how you can make an impact:

-- Your gift of $131 can restock a malnutrition treatment centre with food, therapeutic milk and oral rehydration salts to reach 368 children
+- Your gift of $137 can restock a malnutrition treatment centre with therapeutic food and oral rehydration salts to help save malnourished children.

 How much does it cost to keep a child warm this winter?

 * These are calculated average costs with 10% transportation cost included.